erf-model/ERF/Docs/sphinx_doc/building.rst

 Building
 --------

-The ERF code is dependent on AMReX, and use the radiation model (RTE-RRTMGP) which is based on YAKL C++ implementation for heterogeneous computing infrastructure.
+The ERF code is dependent on AMReX, and uses the radiation model (RTE-RRTMGP) which is based on YAKL C++ implementation for heterogeneous computing infrastructure (which are all available as submodules in the ERF repo).
 ERF can be built using either GNU Make or CMake, however, if radiation model is activated, only CMake build system is supported.

 Minimum Requirements
 ~~~~~~~~~~~~~~~~~~~~